top of page

 Accommodation

 You will be staying in our newly built home which has been designed with workshops in mind.
 All rooms are ensuite.
-We have 1 double, 1 twin and a self catering unit with a double bed.
+We have 1 double, 1 twin and a cabin with a double bed.
 During this workshop food will be eaten in the main house as a group.
 We have a purpose built studio for wet days and for processing images and there is a large drying room and a cosy lounge where you can relax at the end of the day.

 The house is between Spean Bridge and Fort William with great access to so many places in The Highlands.
 There are fabulous views from all bedrooms out across The Great Glen to The Nevis Range.